vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_asynctask_tweets_write_new_asynctask.html.md

 	}
 	//use test object to write tweets into "tweets_cache.ser"
 </pre>

-Remove the app on the phone & deploy again. **This time, the tweet list will show up in 5 seconds straight.**
+Remove the app on the phone & deploy again.
+This time, the tweet list will show up in **5 seconds** straight

-**Make sure you keep the name of the class as AsyncWriteTweets and the constructor as shown in above code snippet** else our tests will fail & we won't know if you have got the assignment solution correct.
+<div class="alert alert-warning">Make sure you keep the name of the class as <b>AsyncWriteTweets</b> and the constructor as shown in above code snippet.
+Otherwise, our tests will fail & we won't know if you have completed the assignment correctly</div>.

-* Once done, **you should remove the additional 5 sec delay from AsyncWriteTweets**.
+* Once done, you should **remove the additional 5 sec delay from AsyncWriteTweets**.